codingsamurai-10/ConFo/README.md

 ![image](https://user-images.githubusercontent.com/58487637/209807170-eaeeee33-7c9d-44b5-b651-5378e10a59f5.png)

+There is an option for the user to fill the form by voice input as well further improving the conversation-like experience.

 # Conclusion

 Thus, an end-to-end application similar to Google Forms was built with a conversational interface instead of a conventional static form.
 The scope of the project can be extended to file uploads, multimedia questions and answers, etc. These forms are known to increase the customer retention rate by not giving them a boring application to fill out but instead a conversation where they participate.